Our Industry Has A Carbon Issue

 Our Post-Consumer Recycling

 Post-consumer refers to any finished product that has been used then diverted from landfills at the end of its life.
-This includes anything that you throw in the recycling bin at home or at designated textile-collection bins.
+This includes anything that you throw in the recycling bin at home or at designated textile-collection bins, as well used fishing nets, carpet and other consumer goods that can be recycled into textiles.

 Our Pre-Consumer Recycling

 Sometimes referred to as “post-industrial,” pre-consumer waste is created during the manufacturing process, like fabric scraps or yarn waste from weaving mills and spinning factories.
-The recycled yarn is sometimes mixed with other materials, like polyester, to ensure there is no loss in performance.
+In the example of recycling post-industrial cotton, the recycled yarn is sometimes mixed with other materials, like polyester, to ensure there is no loss in performance.

 We Need the Clothing Industry to Change

-Less than 1% of material used to make clothing gets turned into new clothing every year.
+Less than 1% of used clothing is recycled into new clothing every year.
 To truly make an impact, we need industry-wide change.
-If the clothing industry recycled at the same rate as Patagonia, we could reduce the equivalent emissions needed to power every household in California for one year.*
+If the clothing industry used recycled materials to make their clothing at the same rate as Patagonia, we could reduce the equivalent emissions needed to power every household in California for one year.*

-*Patagonia has removed 20,000 tons of CO2e by using recycled content in one year.
-If we all did this together, we could remove 114,000,000 tons of CO2e.
-The calculation is based on extrapolating Patagonia’s current fabric mix (75% polyester, 12% cotton, 5% nylon, 2% down, 1% wool, 1% hemp and 4% other fiber types).
-According to the EPA emissions calculator, 114,000,000 metric tons of CO2e is equal to the amount of CO2e that results from the energy used in ~13,651,060 homes.
+*Patagonia has avoided the emissions of approximately 20,000 tons of CO₂e by using recycled content in one year.
+If we all did this together, we could remove 114,000,000 tons of CO₂e.
+According to the EPA emissions calculator, that is equal to the amount of CO₂e that results from the energy used in ~13,651,060 homes.
 According to census data, the total number of households in California is 13 million.